 The oil and gas industry has historically been both cyclical and seasonal.
 Activity levels are driven primarily by drilling rig counts, technological advances, well completions, workover activity, the geological characteristics of the producing wells and their effect on the services required to commence and maintain production levels and our customers' capital and operating budgets.
 All of these indicators are driven by commodity prices, which are affected by both domestic and global supply and demand factors.
 In particular, while U.S. natural gas prices are correlated with global oil price movements, they are also affected by local weather, transportation and consumption patterns.
-Global supply and demand factors will likely continue to result in commodity price volatility, similar to that experienced in 2021.
+Global supply and demand factors will likely continue to result in commodity price volatility, similar to that experienced in 2022.

-During the first quarter of 2020, the emergence of COVID-19, and the global pandemic caused thereby, placed significant downward pressure on the global economy and oil demand and prices, leading North American operators to announce significant cuts to planned 2020 capital expenditures and causing the continued acceleration of upstream oil and gas bankruptcies.
-In response, OPEC, coupled with production curtailment and a drop in hydraulic fracturing activity amongst North America operators, removed significant oil supply from and eased pressure on the market.
-During the second half of 2021, measures to prevent the spread of COVID-19 were relaxed and economic activity started increasing, albeit at an uneven pace.
-This led to an increase in activity for the industry, as evidenced by a higher rig count and WTI prices through the end of our transition period.
-The industry has seen a significant rebound since the emergence of the pandemic, including in early 2022, as a result of the ongoing conflict in Ukraine.
-For more information, see "Risk Factors" in Item 1A of Part I and in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Trends and Outlook" in Item 7 of Part II of this Transition Report on Form 10-K.
+In 2021, economic activity started recovering from COVID-19, albeit at an uneven pace.
+This led to an increase in activity for the industry, as evidenced by a higher rig count and West Texas Intermediate ("WTI") prices through the end of our fiscal year.
+The industry has seen a significant rebound since the emergence of the pandemic, including in early 2022, as a result of the ongoing conflict in Ukraine and increasing demand for oil and gas.
+For more information, see "Risk Factors" in Item 1A of Part I and in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Trends and Outlook" in Item 7 of Part II of this Annual Report.